emilyjspencer/Questions-checklist/unix.md

 * what does * mean (regex)
 * what does .* mean (regex)
 * what does \ mean (regex)
+* what does grep -v doe
 * what is the purpose of the find command
+* copy files from further up the tree into current directory
+* remove read permissions for group and read permissions for other in one go
+* list the contents of the directory stored in variable x
+* find regular files in your home directory or subdirectories which you have modified within the last day and store the results in a file called x
+* display all the lines in x file that do not start with a letter
+* display a list of all files and directories in your home directory including hidden files
+* display a list of only the hidden files and directories in your home directory
+* count the lines in x file that contain the word date
+* display just the first 3 characters of each line in x file
+* list all the people logged into the system and sort the output alphabetically by username
+* list only the usernames of those who are logged into the system
+* identify the process id of your bash shell
+* count the number of directories and subdirectories in your home directory
+* identify the directory which holds the touch command
+* find all the regular files in/etc or subdirectories of /etc that start with the letter p Store the results in a file called newfile  and discard all error messages into /dev/null
+* display the contents of the /etc/hosts files but replace each : with *
+* can you pass filenames to tr
+* list the size, in characters, of each file in your unixmock directory and store the output in a file called a